 Hike and Swim: Upper Amazon Rainforest Waterfalls and Lagoons, Andes Mountains

 9 - 12

 While in Quito, we stay in a hotel.
 In Otavalo, we stay in tents, and in the Galapagos, we are in hotels.
+During our service portion in Las Cochas, we will be sleeping in tents.
 Showers are available in Quito and the Galapagos; however, we shower every three to four days to conserve resources and support sustainability.
 Bathrooms are a mix of flush toilets and latrines.